ucb-bar/dsptools/doc/Numbers.md

     * Trims to n fractional bits with rounding specified by DspContext.trimType.
 Be aware of overflow behavior!
     * DspComplex[T]: Trims both real and imaginary values to the same # of fractional bits (only for FixedPoint T)

-# Additional operations supported by T of UInt, SInt, FixedPoint, DspReal
+# Typeclasses supported by UInt, SInt, FixedPoint, DspReal
 * Order Type
   * a < b
   * a <= b